TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 :php:`redirect()`.
 The actual organization is hereby passed on as an argument.
-Inside the :php:`ActionController` you have the following Methods for redirecting to other Action controllers at your disposal:
+Inside the :php:`ActionController` you have the following Methods for redirecting to other action controllers at your disposal:

 .. code-block:: php